-We also work closely with our planning team; our clinical specialists who focus on the community; our parish nurse; and with area health departments, as evidenced by many of the secondary data sources cited in the References section.
+We work closely with our planning team; our clinical specialists who focus on the community; our parish nurse; and with area health departments, as evidenced by many of the secondary data sources cited in the References section, to identify the most pressing community health issues.
 In particular, we seek input and feedback from Baltimore City, Anne Arundel County and Baltimore County departments of health.
 This enables us to continue to assess community health needs, and identify potential roles for Harbor to play in meeting those needs.
-During FY 2009, our manager of community relations continued to attend department of health-sponsored meetings and trainings which help us to better understand the health needs of the communities we serve.
+During FY 2010, our director of community relations and other staff continued to attend health department-sponsored coalition meetings and trainings, which help us to better understand the health needs of the communities we serve.